“Life is like a piano. What you get out of it depends on how you play it.” —Tom Lehrer

 That was during the phase I hung out with composers and record store managers who brought me all sorts of wonderful recordings.
 One of those was Robert Tear's recording of Vaughan Williams Songs of Travel with Gerald Moore providing the accompaniment.
 That was my introduction to Moore who wrote and recorded the The Unashamed Accompanist, a revelation and delight.
 Unfortunately, that recording has completely evaporated but, fortunately, Will Liverman and Jonathan King recently nailed that cycle magnificently.

 The last great piano concert I can remember is Emmanuel Ax performing one of Brahms' Concertos with the Nashville Symphony.
+Mighty.

 The last piano recording I became obsessed with was Igor Zhukov's live performance (and possibly arrangement) of Cesar Franck's Prelude, Fugue and Variation in B minor.